shivanshdave/2020-432/post-class/README.md

 ### Alternative Project 2

+[Visit this link](https://github.com/THOMASELOVE/2020-432/blob/master/post-class/project2.md) to confirm what Dr. Love has received for you on alternative Project 2.

 - Those of you who complete the alternate assignment for Project 2 need to get that in by noon Monday, and you also need to complete the End-of-Term Google Form to be found at https://bit.ly/432-2020-project2-end-form, but substitute Project 1 for Project 2 in the first question on that form.
-- So far, I have received alternative Project 2 assignments from Jason Huang and Matt Siuba.

 ## Homework 5 (optional) is also due at NOON on 2020-05-04.